RhetTbull/osxphotos/README.md

 of the following directories if the photos were created in 2019 and were in albums 'Vacation' and 'Family': 2019/Vacation, 2019/Family

 Substitution             Description
 {album}                  Album(s) photo is contained in {folder_album}           Folder path + album photo is contained in. e.g.
                          'Folder/Subfolder/Album' or just 'Album' if no
                          enclosing folder
 {keyword}                Keyword(s) assigned to photo {person}                 Person(s) / face(s) in a photo
 {label}                  Image categorization label associated with a photo
                          (Photos 5+ only)
 {label_normalized}       All lower case version of 'label' (Photos 5+ only) {comment}                Comment(s) on shared Photos; format is 'Person name:
-                          comment text' (Photos 5+ only) {exiftool:GROUP:TAGNAME}  Use exiftool (https://exiftool.org) to extract
+                         comment text' (Photos 5+ only) {exiftool}               Format: '{exiftool:GROUP:TAGNAME}'; use exiftool
-                          metadata, in form GROUP:TAGNAME, from image.
+                         (https://exiftool.org) to extract metadata, in form
+                         GROUP:TAGNAME, from image.
 E.g.
                          '{exiftool:EXIF:Make}' to get camera make, or
                          {exiftool:IPTC:Keywords} to extract keywords.
 See
                          https://exiftool.org/TagNames/ for list of valid tag
                          names.
 You must specify group (e.g. EXIF, IPTC, etc) as used in `exiftool -G`. exiftool must be installed in the path to use this template.
 {searchinfo.holiday}     Holiday names associated with a photo, e.g.
                          'Christmas Day'; (Photos 5+ only, applied
                          automatically by Photos' image categorization
                          algorithms).
 {searchinfo.activity}    Activities associated with a photo, e.g. 'Sporting
                          Event'; (Photos 5+ only, applied automatically by Photos' image categorization algorithms).
 {searchinfo.venue}       Venues associated with a photo, e.g. name of
-                          restaurant; (Photos 5+ only, applied automatically
-                          by Photos' image categorization algorithms).
+                         restaurant; (Photos 5+ only, applied automatically by Photos' image categorization algorithms).
 {searchinfo.venue_type}  Venue types associated with a photo, e.g.
                          'Restaurant'; (Photos 5+ only, applied automatically
                          by Photos' image categorization algorithms).

 ```